-Any use of mobile devices in school by pupils must be in line with the acceptable use agreement (see appendices 1 and 2).
+Any use of mobile devices in school by pupils prior to handing them in must be in line with the acceptable use agreement (see appendices 1 and 2).

 Any breach of the acceptable use agreement by a pupil may trigger disciplinary action in line with the school behaviour policy, which may result in the confiscation of their device.